vuongducphuong/documentation/content/applications/general/users/manage_users.rst

 .. image:: manage_users/manage-users.png
    :align: center
    :height: 280
-   :alt: View of the settings page emphasizing the manage users field in Odoo
+   :alt: View of the settings page emphasizing the manage users field in Leansoft

 | Fill in the form with the needed information.
 Under the tab
   :doc:`Access Rights <access_rights>` choose the group within each application the user can